-- Urban Permaculture workshop in Petaluma, CA on June 8.
+- Urban Permaculture Workshop in Miami, November 2-3.
 Click here for details.

 Help Me with My Urban Permaculture Book!

 Calling all permaculturists who live in a city, suburb, or town: I’m writing a book on urban permaculture, to be published by Chelsea Green, and I’m looking for case studies, innovations, and inspirations for the book.
 It’s got chapters on home and community-style gardens, energy, water, shelter and building, community, livelihood and economics, and designing for disaster/first responders.
 I want to tell the stories of people and organizations who have applied permaculture design in any of those areas to solve the challenges of living in towns.
 If you have a cool urban gardening technique, a way of working with your personal or community’s energy or water needs, a permaculture design for a building in a town, a business or livelihood that’s designed along permaculture principles, have been involved in a permaculture disaster-relief or aid project for an urban area, I’d like to hear from you with an eye toward including your project or technique in the book.
 Anything from a unique urban graywater setup to a guild of businesses and non-profits.
 I’m also looking for photos and drawings of same.
 You can write me at this address.